sameeraxiomine/LargeCollections/README.md

 5. (dbPath,dbName,cacheSize,bloomFilterSize) - Override the dbPath,dbName,cacheSize,bloomFilterSize attributes

+LargeCollections provides a Map implementations based on how the SerDes classes are provided for K and V class types-

+1. Turbo SerDes are highly custom SerDes for primitive (mostly) types which are designed to be very efficient.
+The following turbo serdes classes are provided
+	- 	`com.axiomine.largecollections.serdes.IntegerSerdes`
+	- 	`com.axiomine.largecollections.serdes.LongSerdes 	`
+	- 	`com.axiomine.largecollections.serdes.FloatSerdes`
+	- 	`com.axiomine.largecollections.serdes.DoubleSerdes`
+	- 	`com.axiomine.largecollections.serdes.StringSerdes`
+	- 	`com.axiomine.largecollections.serdes.CharacterSerdes`
+	- 	`com.axiomine.largecollections.serdes.ByteSerdes`
+	- 	`com.axiomine.largecollections.serdes.ByteArraySerdes`

+2. `com.axiomine.largecollections.serdes.KryoSerdes` class utilizes [Kryo](https://github.com/EsotericSoftware/kryo/ "Kryo") for Serialization and Deserialization.
+More details on how to register custom Kryo Serializers will be discussed in the next sections.
+3. `com.axiomine.largecollections.serdes.WritableSerdes` class provides SerDes for `org.hadoop.io.Writable` implementations.
+There is only one Serialization implementation and several deserialization implementations.
+Below are the constructors to various Deserialization implementations
+	- 	`public DeSerFunction(Class<? extends Writable> wCls)`  - Utilize this you are using your own custom `Writable` implementation.
+	- 	`public ArrayPrimitiveWritableDeSerFunction()` - Utilize this when your Key or Value is of type `ArrayPrimitiveWritable`
+	- 	`public BooleanWritableDeSerFunction()` - Utilize this when your Key or Value is of type `BooleanWritable`
+	- 	`public BytesWritableDeSerFunction()` - Utilize this when your Key or Value is of type `BytesWritable`
+	- 	`public DoubleWritableDeSerFunction()` - Utilize this when your Key or Value is of type `DoubleWritable`
+	- 	`public FloatWritableDeSerFunction()` - Utilize this when your Key or Value is of type `FloatWritable`
+	- 	`public LongWritableDeSerFunction()` - Utilize this when your Key or Value is of type `LongWritable`
+	- 	`public MapWritableDeSerFunction()` - Utilize this when your Key or Value is of type `MapWritable`
+	- 	`public ShortWritableDeSerFunction()` - Utilize this when your Key or Value is of type `ShortWritable`
+	- 	`public TextDeSerFunction()` - Utilize this when your Key or Value is of type `Text` For each of the above `Writable` implementation classes, Kryo Serializers have been provided.

 ## Map Types Supported ##
 There 5 main types of Maps

-1. FastKVMap<K,V> - This implementation `java.util.Map` expect you to provide SerDes classes for key and value classes used with this map.
+1. TurboKVMap<K,V> - This implementation `java.util.Map` expect you to provide SerDes classes for key and value classes used with this map.
 Each of the above constructor will take four more trailing parameters

 	- 	kSerClass This is a Serializer class used to serialize K instance.
 For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if K is of type `java.lang.Integer`
 	- 	vSerClass This is a Serializer class used to serialize V instance.
 For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if V is of type `java.lang.Integer`